TES3MP/openmw/docs/source/reference/modding/settings/input.rst

 to toggle sneaking on and off rather than requiring the key to be held down while sneaking.
 Players that spend significant time sneaking may find the character easier to control with this option enabled.

-This setting can be toggled in the launcher under "Advanced" -> "Game Mechanics" -> "Toggle sneak".
+**This setting is removed from settings.cfg.**

+Can be configured in game in the settings menu.

 always run
 ----------